murat-polat/tutor-contrib-jupyter/README.md

 Login which user do you want, give name to your VideoChat rom, then click to "JOIN" button.
 ![](/src/jitsi.png)

-Ask to other paticipands to join your meeting.
+Ask to other paticipants to join your meeting.
 Link will be same lab, and same rom.
-(e.g https:jupyter.yourdomain/user/edx1/lab) login Join the same rom(TestRom)
+(e.g https://jupyter.yourdomain/user/edx1/lab) login Join the same rom(TestRom)

 ![](/src/jitsi2.png)